 Last week, Dr. McMahon addressed 4 issues to consider BEFORE bringing a new pet into your home.
 Now that you have decided that the time is right for a new pet, and you have selected the right type of pet for your family, Dr. Robin Westwood, associate veterinarian at CFVC, will address the next step.
 What do you need to do now?

 Be PET PREPARED and PET PROOF your home!!

 -Plan on spending extra time in the initial weeks/months with your pet to be able to teach them your rules.
-Dogs of course will take more time and effort with puppies being very time consuming (just like a human baby) and needing extra time until they are 9-12 months of age.
+Dogs, of course, will take more time and effort with puppies being very time-consuming (just like a human baby) and need extra time until they are 9-12 months of age.

 -Put a cozy bed in each room unless you are wanting them to sleep on your furniture.
 Pets are much more likely to stay off furniture if they have a cozy alternative.

 -Until your pet learns all the rules do not give them unsupervised access to the entire house.
 Use dog crates and/or baby gates to confine your new dog when you are not home.
 A bathroom works well for a cat.
 Being consistent is the key to successful training.
 For example, if you do not want your pet on the furniture you scold them when they do it.
 What happens when you leave?
 They get on the couch and bed and there is no negative response so they think it is okay.
 Eventually what will happen is they actually learn not to get on the furniture when you are present but it is okay when you are not.
 This is the same for cats and counters.
 If you do not want them on the counters ever, confine them when you are not home until they do not even attempt that behavior when you are home

 -Provide your dog plenty of “legal” things to chew on and play with and your cat plenty of “legal” things to scratch on